icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 ## Slice optional

-With Ice, you can't separate Slice from Ice: the Ice API is generated local Slice definitions and you use some Slice even when you're only sending or receiving bytes.
+With Ice, you can't separate Slice from Ice: the Ice API is generated from local Slice definitions and you always use some Slice even when if you are only sending or receiving bytes.

-On the other hand, IceRPC sends and receives requests and responses with byte stream payloads, and doesn't know how these byte streams are encoded.
-This allows you to use IceRPC with Slice, or with another IDL, or with no IDL at all.
+Conversely, IceRPC sends and receives requests and responses with byte stream payloads, and doesn't know how these byte streams are encoded.
+This allows you to use IceRPC with Slice, or with another IDL such as Protobuf, or with no IDL at all.

 ## New Slice

-As we introduce IceRPC, we also introduce a brand new Slice, with a new syntax, a new serialization format, and even a new file extension.
+IceRPC comes with a brand new Slice, with a new syntax, a new serialization format, and even a new file extension.

-This new Slice is also independent from IceRPC: you can naturally use it with IceRPC, but you can also use it without any RPC framework.
-Other RPC frameworks may also provide support for this new Slice in the future.
+This new Slice is actually independent from IceRPC: you can naturally use it with IceRPC, but you can also use it without a RPC framework.
+Other RPC frameworks may provide support for this new Slice in the future.

 The Ice compilation model for its Slice files is very much like C++: each Slice file needs to `#include` the Slice files with the definitions it depends on.
 You can use a forward declaration to introduce a type without fully defining it.
 And Slice files use the `.ice` file extension.

 On the other hand, the compilation model for the new Slice files is more like C# and Java: the compilation uses a set of reference files specified as argument to the compiler, and there is no `#include` preprocessing directive or forward declarations.
 These new Slice files use the `.slice` extension.

-The Slice syntax also changed significantly.
-Ice's Slice syntax uses a C-like syntax for parameters and fields, while the new Slice syntax is more like Rust and Swift:
+Another difference is the syntax for parameters and fields: Ice's Slice uses a C-like syntax, while the new Slice syntax is more like Rust and Swift:

 {% side-by-side alignment="top" %}